Ed Servais | Head Coach

 Eric Wordekemper | Assistant Coach / Pitching Coach

-Wordekemper spent the 2014 & 2015 seasons as an undergraduate assistant coach, completing his degree in leadership studies.
+Wordekemper spent the 2014 & 2015 seasons as an undergraduate assistant coach at Creighton, completing his degree in Integrated Leadership Studies spring of 2015.
+In 2016 he was the volunteer assistant.

-A 10-year veteran in pro ball, Eric was drafted by the New York Yankees following the 2005 season, pitching at the A, AA & AAA levels for the Bronx Bombers.
-Wordekemper pitched at the AAA level for the Yankees in 2006 (Columbus) as well as 2009-11 (Scranton/Wilkes-Barre).
+An 11-year veteran in pro ball, Wordekemper was drafted by the New York Yankees following the 2005 season.
+He had stints at the A, AA & AAA levels for the New York Yankees over the course of seven seasons.
+Wordekemper pitched at the AAA level for the Yankees in 2006 (Columbus) as well as 2009-11 (Scranton Wilkes-Barre).

 Bio.
 Coming Soon!